yelicoder/ride_tracker/README.md

 ```
 ### Module 4
 * JDBC template is using the perparedStatement
+* SimpleJdbcCall and SimpleJdbcInsert simulate an ORM. data are put into a map.
+SimpleJdbcInsert will set table and columns
+* Create: jdbcTemplate.update
 ### Module 5
+* Query for one object: jdbcTemplate.queryForObject
+* Query for multiple objects: jdbcTemplate.query
-* Use RowMapper to get the query results
+* Use RowMapper to covert resultset to an object
 ```
 List<Ride> rides = jdbcTemplate.query("select * from ride", new RowMapper<Ride> () {